 - 5.21 Elsewhere in and around the parkland a number of large agricultural buildings have emerged since 1977, many of which are associated with poultry farming, whilst residential development has also occurred along a private route running northward off West Drive. - 5.22 Despite this period of large-scale housing development, a sizeable area of the original parkland has remained intact, including some of its most significant features: the lake, the bridge on Main Drive and several smaller residences and ancillary buildings associated with the original estate. - 5.23 Similarly, Church Lane has managed to retain its original form and layout, with only modest residential infill development over the past decades and a single small-scale residential culde-sac (Manor Court) having occurred.
-Indeed, some views towards the church remain largely unaltered in the last century. - 5.24 More information about the history of Sudbrooke can be found on the Parish Council website: http://parishes.lincolnshire.gov.uk/Sudbrooke/
+Indeed, some views towards the church remain largely unaltered in the last century. - 5.235.24 In 2023, the development at Sudbrooke Park is ongoing.
+Several dwellings have now been delivered and others under construction.
+The development has significantly altered the character of this part of the settlement and once complete, a review of the Sudbrooke Character Assessment will be needed to reflect these recent changes. - 5.245.25 More information about the history of Sudbrooke can be found on the Parish Council website:

+http://parishes.lincolnshire.gov.uk/Sudbrooke/